Ajeethhh/-Emotion-Detection-in-Text-An-End-to-End-NLP-project-Using-Machine-Learning/README.md

 # -Emotion-Detection-in-Text-An-End-to-End-NLP-project-Using-Machine-Learning
-Emotion Detection in Text: An End-to-End NLP Pipeline Using Logistic Regression
+## Project Overview

-Objective: The primary goal of this project is to develop a robust and efficient pipeline for detecting emotions in text using Natural Language Processing (NLP) techniques and machine learning.
-By leveraging logistic regression, naive bayes the project aims to classify text into various emotional categories such as joy, sadness, anger, fear, and others.
+This project implements an end-to-end Natural Language Processing (NLP) pipeline to detect emotions in text.
+By leveraging machine learning models like Logistic Regression and Naïve Bayes, the system classifies text into categories such as joy, sadness, anger, fear, and more.
+The pipeline is designed for robustness, efficiency, and future deployment.

+## Dataset
-Dataset: The project utilizes a dataset containing text samples labeled with corresponding emotions.
-The dataset is loaded and inspected to understand the distribution of emotions and prepare for subsequent processing.
+The dataset contains text samples labeled with corresponding emotions.
+Data exploration and visualization were performed to understand the distribution of emotions and prepare the data for modeling.

-Methodology:
+## Methodology

-Data Exploration and Visualization:
+### Data Exploration & Visualization

-Load the dataset using pandas and explore the distribution of emotions using value counts.
-Visualize the data distribution using seaborn to understand the frequency of each emotion category.
+- Analyzed the distribution of emotions using pandas and visualized with seaborn.
+- Gained insights into class balance and text characteristics.

-Data Cleaning:
+### Data Cleaning

-Employ the neattext library to clean the text data by removing user handles, stopwords, and other irrelevant components.
-Create a new column Clean_Text in the dataframe to store the cleaned text.
+- Cleaned text using the `neattext` library by removing user handles, stopwords, and irrelevant characters.
+- Created a `Clean_Text` column to store the processed text.

-Feature Engineering:
+### Feature Engineering

-Define features (cleaned text) and labels (emotions) for the model.
-Split the data into training and test sets using train_test_split from sklearn.
+- Defined features (cleaned text) and labels (emotions).
+- Split data into training and test sets using `train_test_split` from scikit-learn.

-Model Building:
+### Model Building

-Construct a machine learning pipeline using sklearn's Pipeline.
-Integrate CountVectorizer for text vectorization and LogisticRegression for classification.
-Train the logistic regression model on the training data.
+- Built an ML pipeline using scikit-learn’s `Pipeline`.
+- Integrated `CountVectorizer` for text vectorization.
+- Trained Logistic Regression and Naïve Bayes classifiers on the training set.

-Model Evaluation:
+### Model Evaluation

-Evaluate the model’s performance on the test set using accuracy score and classification report.
-Assess model predictions and prediction probabilities for individual text samples.
+- Evaluated model performance using accuracy score and classification report.
+- Assessed predictions and probabilities for individual text samples.

-Model Saving:
+### Model Saving

-Save the trained model pipeline using joblib for future use and deployment.
+- Saved the trained pipeline using `joblib` for future use and deployment.

+## Key Skills & Tools
+- **Natural Language Processing (NLP)** – Text cleaning, tokenization, vectorization
+- **Machine Learning** – Logistic Regression, Naïve Bayes, classification
+- **Python** – pandas, scikit-learn, seaborn, matplotlib
+- **Data Preprocessing & Cleaning** – neattext
+- **Model Pipeline Development** – sklearn Pipeline
+- **Model Evaluation** – Accuracy, classification report
+- **Deployment Prep** – joblib for saving models

+## Business Impact
+- Enables automated detection of emotions in text for applications in customer feedback analysis, social media monitoring, and sentiment tracking.
+- Supports data-driven decision-making by providing insights into emotional trends in textual data.